CodeYourFuture/JavaScript-Core-3-Coursework-Week4-London8/README.md

-# JavaScript-Core-3-Coursework-Week4-London8
+# JavaScript-Core-3-Classwork-Week4-London8

+This repo contains exercises for use in class.

 ## Setup

 1. Fork and clone the repo
 2. Run `npm install`

-The exercises are split into three folders: `A-pass-tests`, `B-write-tests` and `C-TDD`
+The exercises are split into three folders: `A-make-tests-pass`, `B-write-tests` and `C-TDD` Within each of these folders there are `mandatory` exercises which you should try and complete during class.
+There are also `extra` exercises which you can try and complete if you have time, but you are not required to finish them.

 ## Usage